todiane/poster-palace/README.md

 ## Project Rationale

-Poster is a business to consumer, print-on-demand online ecomerce store.
+Poster Palace is a business to consumer, print-on-demand online ecommerce store.
-The development of this store specialising in large and extra-large posters has been driven by the following business model/rationales:
+The development of this store specialising in large and extra-large posters and has been driven by the following business model/rationales:

 <details>

-**Market Demand**
+**Market Demand:**
-While there are a number of sites offering wall art in a large range of sizes, there are very few offering larger sizes in wall art making it an underserved market.
-The platform also embraces a niche focus catering to customers searching for larger sized posters, providing an opportunity to differentiate from competitors and attract customers looking for a specialised product.
+While there are a number of sites offering posters in a large range of sizes, there are very few offering larger sizes in posters making it an underserved market.
+The business embraces a niche focus catering to customers searching for larger sized posters, providing an opportunity to differentiate from competitors and attract customers looking for a specialised product.

 **Target Audience:**
 Niche products attract a niche target audience.
 High quality attracts people willing to pay for luxury products.
-The large and extra-large sizes of these posters along with the printing quality means our product will attract a specific demographic including interior designers, business owners looking for wall art for their office or individuals with large homes looking for statement pieces to enhance their living space and aesthetics and of any room.
+The larger sizes of these posters along with the printing quality and eco-friendly materials used means our product will attract a specific demographic.
+This demographic includes interior designers, business owners looking for wall art for their office or individuals with large homes looking for statement pieces to enhance their living space and aesthetics of a room.

 The key characteristic of potential buyers is their appreciation for visually impactful posters.
 This includes: